 The beach can also be reached by 2 taxi boats, the "Express Milos" taking only 3 mins from Aghios Nikitas (cost 3 Euro return).
 The second (slower) boat carries on to visit the north end of Kathisma Beach.
 There are no umbrellas and no taverna, so be sure to have enough food and water.
 A new road, on which work commenced in 2000, stops at the top of hill where a new cellphone antenna was erected.
 The Captain understands there are still no plans for a road down to the beach (April 2002).

-A report from 2002 reported most of the people there were textile (perhaps over 80%) but everybody feels free to act as he or she wants (textile, topless or nude).
+Another report from 2002 said most of the people there were textile (perhaps over 80%) but everybody feels free to act as he or she wants (textile, topless or nude).
 Bad news however: two buildings are under construction on the side of the hill over looking the beach, halfway down the hill, so it is still to be feared that a road will soon reach the beach.

 A report from 2004 describes a mixture of textile and naturist sun worshippers and Barefooters felt perfectly relaxed sunbathing naked.
 The "Express Milos" boat is very efficient (no sign of the slower boat on this occasion) but this service is very dependent on the weather and sometimes does not run if the sea is rough.